 Like anything you’ve gotten used to, it’s difficult to be objective about your own dealer website.
 After a while, you stop seeing it for what it is.
 But when you’re evaluating providers, it’s absolutely critical to take a good, hard, honest look with fresh eyes.

-Today’s car buyers are big on first impressions.
-If they don’t like what they see, they bounce.
-When you apply the “fresh eye” test to your dealer website, look out for dreaded “Frankensite” elements: oddball 3rd party widgets and banners and weird pop-ups that turn your site into a monster.
-Elements like these create the opposite effect of a modern digital storefront.
+Finally, elements like these create the opposite effect of a modern digital storefront.
 They’re a signal to buyers that your dealer website is old school and will frustrate them.
 It’s a bad reflection on your brand.
 Look for a provider that eliminates the need for 3rd party widgets and gives your site native solutions to keep it seamlessly branded throughout.

 It doesn’t matter how much money you throw at driving traffic to your dealer website.
 That’s because you don’t have a traffic problem.
 You actually have a website problem.
 Once a prospective buyer lands on your site, you need it to be “sticky” enough to keep them there instead of wandering off to a competitor’s site.

 Want a little proof that your website isn’t sticky enough?
 Take a look at your Google Analytics to see, on average, how much time visitors spend on your website.
 For a gauge, visitors spend an average of 6 minutes on Autotrader.
-Look for a dealer website provider that can beat that.
+Hence, look for a dealer website provider that can beat that.

 So, what makes a dealer website sticky?
-Anticipating the questions car shoppers will have on each webpage, and offering fast, easy ways to get the answer.
+Anticipating the questions car shoppers will have on each webpage, also offering fast, easy ways to get the answer.
 For example, if a customer is customizing payment terms and needs to know their credit score, it’s right there on the screen without having to close the window and search for that info.
 Or, when they’re on the “compare cars” page, they can see more than one photo of each car without having to click over to the “vehicle detail page.”

-Your site needs to engage buyers from minute one, anticipate their needs, and keep them on your site to do the bulk of their research.
+Additionally, your site needs to engage buyers from minute one, anticipate their needs, and keep them on your site to do the bulk of their research.
 If it’s not sticky enough, you’re simply losing sales.

 How is your website performing, really?
 Are you confident that your provider has set up Google Analytics correctly to track real leads and conversions?

-In addition, the best website providers track this info by device (mobile vs. desktop), traffic channels and sources (direct, organic, PPC, etc.).
+Finally, the best website providers track this info by device (mobile vs. desktop), traffic channels and sources (direct, organic, PPC, etc.).

 When people walk into your showroom, would you ignore them and let them wander around your dealership aimlessly?
 Of course not.
 But, that’s essentially what today’s dealer websites do.
 It’s up to the user to figure out what step to take next.

-The job of your online showroom, or “webroom,” is to prepare people to buy a car from you, and lead them step-by-step into your showroom.
+Because the job of your online showroom, or “webroom,” is to prepare people to buy a car from you, and lead them step-by-step into your showroom.
 The most successful dealer websites anticipate the needs of users and suggest the next best action, for example: offering a list of similar cars on the Vehicle Detail Page (complete with price and monthly payment), providing smart buttons for getting pre-approvals and credit scores, and prompting online test drive scheduling.

 Some dealer website providers structure their pricing based on the size of the dealership rather than on the features they offer.
 Bigger dealerships pay more, and smaller dealerships pay less for the same technology.
 There’s no good reason for this.
 It’s a money grab, plain and simple.